danieloakman/more-node-fs/README.md

 ## List Of Features

 - forEachPath & forEachPathSync:
 Recursively loop through all files and directories within or at the specified path and calls the callback given for each of them.
-Uses depth first search.
+Uses a recursive depth first search.
 - readdirDeep & readdirDeepSync:
 Recursively finds all files, directories and other files and stores them into separate properties.
+Internally, readdirDeep uses forEachPath and readdirDeepSync uses walkdir.
 - deleteDeep & deleteDeepSync:
 Deletes files and directories.
 If a directory is specified then it will recursively delete everything inside of it as well.
 - walkdir: Generator function that iterates through a directory and any sub directories.
-Unlike the other functions, this uses breadth first search.
+It can use either depth or breadth first search via an option property called 'search'.
+It is much quicker than the forEachPath variants but it's synchronous.
+Neither search option is faster than the other, but 'bfs' is somewhat more memory efficient.
 - Extra options available to forEachPath, readdirDeep and walkdir:
   - ignore: If specified, then will not look at paths that match this regex.
 This and the match option can significantly speed up path searches.
   - match: If specified, then will only look at paths that match this regex.